-- 1. You must select the Standalone with internal SIP Stack option from the Comm System Type dropdown menu, under VoIP > SIP Server Settings. - 2.
-To avoid network delays, you have ensured that the value in the SSP OPTIONS timeout (ms) field under Timers and Thresholds is 5000.
+- 1. Log into the SBC GUI with the IP address as configured in the previous section.
+Enter the default username administrator and the default password Asd123!. - 2.
+Navigate to the VoIP > SIP Server Settings tab.
+To configure the SIP-UDP, SIP-TCP and SIP-TLS values, you must select the Standalone with internal SIP Stack option from the Comm System Type drop-down menu. - 3.
+To avoid network delays, ensure that the value in the SSP OPTIONS timeout (ms) field under Timers and Thresholds is 5000.

-For more information, refer to Configuring SIP Server settings on page 58.
+For more information, refer to Configuring SIP Server Settings.

-6.8.1 MiVoice Business SIP Service Provider Profile configuration
+5.8.2 MiVoice Business SIP Service Provider Profile configuration